 Should I List My Home with a Realtor?

 Realtors can offer a valuable service to some home sellers and buyers, in certain conditions.
 If you are a first time home buyer, they may be beneficial in showing you the ropes.
 As a seller, if you have a beautiful looking home, are willing to (and can afford to) spend the cash they recommend on renovating and staging your home, and don’t mind months of open houses and strangers parading through your home, in the hope of getting a better price, it’s worth considering their services.

 Most of today’s buyers just don’t have that luxury or amount of patience.
-Especially when it typically means locking yourself into a 12 month or longer legal listing contract.
-If you try to pull out early, they may hit you with heavy cancellation fees.
-Though there are hacks to fire them if you know how.
+Especially when it typically means locking yourself into a 12 month listing.
+If you try to cancel, they may hit you with heavy fees.
 The big problem is that there are no guarantees for your commitment.
 No guarantee of a sale or of them making a specific investment or effort.
 Sometimes they’ll just grab every overpriced listing they can to make their other listings look good or bump up their numbers on the office rankings board.